zuri-training/Team-44_Chunk-file/contributions/Jonathan.md

 My Name is Adah Jonathan and I am a Product Designer.
 I am a member of Project Team 44 working on the Chunk_file Project.

-The list below are my Contributions to Team 44 Project (Chunking File)
+The list below are my Contributions to Team 44 Project (Chunking File):

 I designed the uploading screens of our project (https://www.figma.com/file/hpTCxerYLCRoqq4HBKz2pk/PROJECT_TEAM_44-CHUNK_FILES-PROJECT-LIBRARY?node-id=2509%3A26257)